fenixkz/rl_journey/Lesson-3/theory.md

 where $\stackrel{d}{=}$ means "equal in distribution."
 This equation says that the return distribution from state-action pair $(s,a)$ equals the immediate reward plus the discounted return distribution from the next state.

 But here's where it gets tricky: how do we represent and learn these distributions using neural networks?
+On one hand we can use something like Gaussian Distribution to represent the all possible Q-values for any (state, action) pairs.
+But that means that the network will have to work with infinite possible returns.
+Instead it is more computationally efficient to create something like a histogram of Q-values.

 ### Categorical DQN: Discretizing the Distribution